-- 1) Member Countries shall make available to other Member Countries, through the OIE, whatever information is necessary to minimise the spread of important diseases of aquatic animals and their pathogenic agents and to assist in achieving better world-wide control of these diseases. - 2) To achieve this, Member Countries shall comply with the notification requirements specified in Article 1.1.3. - 3) To assist in the clear and concise exchange of information, reports shall conform as closely as possible to the current OIE disease reporting format. - 4) Recognising that scientific knowledge concerning the relationship between pathogenic agents and clinical disease is constantly developing and that the presence of an infectious agent does not necessarily imply the presence of clinical disease, Member Countries shall ensure through their reports that they comply with the spirit and intention of point 1 above.
-This means that the detection of an infectious agent of a listed disease in an aquatic animal should be reported, even in the absence of clinical signs of disease. - 5) In addition to notifying findings in accordance with Article 1.1.3., Member Countries shall also provide information on the measures taken to prevent the spread of diseases, including possible quarantine measures and restrictions on the movement of aquatic animals, aquatic animal products, biological products and other miscellaneous objects which could by their nature be responsible for transmission of diseases.
+- Member Countries shall make available to other Member Countries, through the OIE, whatever information is necessary to minimise the spread of important diseases of aquatic animals and their pathogenic agents and to assist in achieving better world-wide control of these diseases. - 2) To achieve this, Member Countries shall comply with the notification requirements specified in Articles 1.1.3. and 1.1.4. - 3) To assist in the clear and concise exchange of information, reports shall conform as closely as possible to the current OIE disease reporting format. - 4) The detection of the pathogenic agent of a listed disease in an aquatic animal should be reported, even in the absence of clinical signs.
+Recognising that scientific knowledge concerning the relationship between pathogenic agents and clinical disease is constantly developing and that the presence of an infectious agent does not necessarily imply the presence of clinical disease, Member Countries shall ensure through their reports that they comply with the spirit and intention of point 1 above. - 5) In addition to notifying findings in accordance with Article 1.1.3. and 1.1.4., Member Countries shall also provide information on the measures taken to prevent the spread of diseases.
+Information shall include possible quarantine measures and restrictions on the movement of aquatic animals, aquatic animal products, biological products and other miscellaneous objects which could by their nature be responsible for transmission of disease.
 In the case of diseases transmitted by vectors, the measures taken against such vectors shall also be specified.